U.S. Army handing out free ice, water, MREs in Port Arthur - Port Arthur News

 Each person can take up to one box of MREs, one case of water and two bags of ice.

 “It is important for us to be here today because a lot of families were impacted by the hurricane,” Ruiz said.
-“I know power is out a lot in this area so they need some supplies, and we want to be here to hand it out to them.”
+“I know power is out a lot in this area, so they need some supplies, and we want to be here to hand it out to them.”

 The giveaway started at 8 a.m.
 Monday.

-Ruiz said he, and the other 20 soldiers, will be posted at the site until 4 p.m. or until all items are distributed.
+Ruiz said he, and the other 20 soldiers, would be posted at the site until 4 p.m. or until all items are distributed.

-After Port Arthur, the platoon is moving services to Orange, Vidor and Mauriceville.
+After Port Arthur, the platoon was moving services to Orange, Vidor and Mauriceville.

-Barbara Jacket Park is located at 100 Gilham Circle in Port Arthur.

 MONDAY ENTERGY UPDATE: Nearly 18,000 without power in PA, Mid-County